Achyles/Machine_Learning_Product_Project/README.md

 2. [Train](./service) (and use) [Model](./model)
 3. Present Data: Now data is used in csv and json file.
 4. An event-driven service:
-    1. A library shared by at least two services: both of our services uses [web scraping library](./Web_Scraping)
+    1. A library shared by at least two services: our services use [web scraping library](./Web_Scraping)
     2. More than one service